Animals' Rights: Considered in Relation to Social Progress: Reception

-In 1895, The William and Mary Quarterly said of the work: "Mr. Salt is undoubtedly ahead of his age by many years."
+In 1895, The William and Mary Quarterly said that Salt was "undoubtedly ahead of his age by many years".

 Publication history

-The first American edition published in 1894, included an essay "On Vivisection in America" by Albert Leffingwell.
+The first American edition, published in 1894, included an essay, "On Vivisection in America", by Albert Leffingwell.

-A reprint of the first edition of the book was published in 1980, with a preface by the Australian philosopher Peter Singer, who is well known for his work on the ethics of treatment towards animals (specifically in the book Animal Liberation).
-The 1980 reissue prompted a review from Stephen Clark who praised Salt's book with some provisos.
-He states that Salt's attempt to blame the treatment of non-human animals on the theological doctrine of man having "dominion" over the natural world was mistaken.
+A reprint of the first edition was published in 1980, with a preface by the Australian philosopher Peter Singer, known for his work on the ethics of the treatment of animals, especially Animal Liberation.
+The 1980 reissue was reviewed by Stephen Clark, who praised Salt's book with some reservations.
+Clark argued that Salt's attempt to attribute the treatment of non-human animals to the theological doctrine of man's dominion over the natural world was mistaken.